python/cpython/Doc/c-api/init.rst

 .. c:type:: int (*Py_tracefunc)(PyObject *obj, PyFrameObject *frame, int what, PyObject *arg)

-   The type of the trace function registered using :c:func:`PyEval_SetProfile` and :c:func:`PyEval_SetTrace`.
+   The type of the trace function registered using :c:func:`PyThreadState_SetProfile` and :c:func:`PyEval_SetTrace`.
 The first parameter is the object passed to the registration function as *obj*, *frame* is the frame object to which the event pertains, *what* is one of the constants :const:`PyTrace_CALL`,